adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 ![](https://github.com/adowneywall/Tutorials/blob/master/img/bayesianComic.png)

-## 1 Brief Introduction to Bayesian Statistics
+### Initial Thoughts

-**Initial Thoughts** : The intent of this section is to provide some basic background and context for understanding Bayesian statistics and inference.
+The intent of this section is to provide some basic background and context for understanding Bayesian statistics and inference.
 The goal is to illustrate how this approach differs from frequentist statistics and offer a practical overview of the core Bayesian principles we will need down the road when we look at more complicated examples of Bayesian models.

-## 1.1 Frequentist vs. Bayesian
+## 1 Frequentist vs. Bayesian

+### 1.1 Probabilities

 One way to to think about the division between a frequentist and bayesian approach is to consider the underlying principle of probability